Glass Churches in Arkansas: 3 Stunning Chapels to Visit

 The Cooper Chapel was designed by E. Fay Jones and his partner in architecture Maurice Jennings.

 It sits on a wooded hill overlooking Lake Norwood in Bella Vista, Arkansas.
-The design is still what Jones would have called Ozark Gothic with 15 arches that are each 50 feet tall.
+This glass church has 15 arches that soar to 50 feet tall.

 It is approximately twenty-four feet wide by sixty-five feet long with soaring walls of glass and timber and steel.
 Like all the glass chapels in Arkansas the Cooper Chapel has a close relationship with the nature that surrounds it.